Capilano University: Student organizations

 Every student enrolled in a credit program at Capilano University is a member of the Capilano Students' Union (CSU).
 The CSU is the resident student society of Capilano University and benefits the university and the community by advancing the interests of students.
 Like other student societies in British Columbia, the CSU's mandate is to advocate for students and provide services and events that improve the student experience.
 While the day-to-day management and operations are entrusted to a board of directors composed of elected students, governed by the constitution and bylaws of the society, students are ultimately in control of the activities of the CSU.
 The board of directors consists of five vice-presidents, seven liaisons representing special interest groups, two representatives for each faculty, four senate representatives, and two representatives to the university's board of governors.
 The CSU is registered under the Society Act of B.C. and receives funding from membership fees, collected from students by the university in accordance with the University Act.

 The CSU provides services to its members, including a low-cost transit pass, free day planner, a used book sale, and health and dental benefits.
 Student interests are represented by the CSU, and the views of students are presented and advocated for in meetings with university administrators and representatives of local, provincial and federal governments.

 Notable alumni

-In 2019, singer and songwriter Sarah McLachlan received the degree of Doctor of Fine Arts, honoris causa from Capilano University.
-In 2018, a short film made by Malibu Taetz, a Motion Picture Arts graduate, was included in the Short Film Corner at the Cannes Film Festival which was the second time a CapU graduate received this honour.
-In 2017, seven alumni from the jazz program and two faculty members were nominated for Juno Awards while other alumni have worked on Oscar-winning animated films like Disney's Zootopia.
-Notable graduates of the university include: